 As an animal lover, Rod hated to see that our companion animals suffered from the same conditions and injuries that we do, but were receiving no rehabilitation afterwards.
 After some investigation, he discovered that UT-Knoxville partnering with NESeminars had the only university based program specializing in physical rehabilitation of animals.
 He enrolled as quickly as he could and has now completed over 100 classroom and hands on hours under the guidance of the excellent staff of veterinarians and physical therapists that run the program.
 He also spent time externing in Raleigh, NC at the Animal Rehabilitation and Wellness Institute to enhance his knowledge of companion animal rehabilitation, earning him his CCRP, or a Certified Canine Rehabilitation Practitioner.

 Canine Rehabilitation of Nashville operates out of Companion Animal Hospital in Goodlettsville, TN and Nashville Veterinary Specialists in Nashville.

-Rod shares his home with his wife Shannon, two girls, Jessica and Alexandra, and their dogs, Lug, Emma, Dusty and their cats, Oreo and Baby Bear.
+Rod shares his home with his wife Shannon, two girls, Jessica and Alexandra, and their dogs, Emma and Dusty and their cat Baby Bear.